maacpiash/KonSchool/CONTRIBUTING.md

 - [ ] Write more unit tests for the classes in `KonSchool.Models` namespace.
 - [ ] Add pagination to the page that show the list of eligible schools.
+- [ ] Add a swagger for the REST API endpoints.
+  - [ ] `/api/fahp`
+  - [ ] `/api/schools`
 - [ ] *Optional:* Add UI elements that can add/remove location-based (division/district) constraints on list of schools page.
 - [ ] *Optional:* Fix a CI/CD pipeline so that the app can be deployed on Heroku with every commit push.
 - [ ] *Optional:* Upgrade app to the upcoming .NET Core 3.0 to leverage the performance boost and the Blazor library.
+(I will start working on it as soon as .NET Core 3.0 RC comes out.)
   - [ ] A large part of the UI would require to be rewritten.
+  - [ ] Some UI tests would have to be fixed.